MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

     pip install qsharp
     ```

-1. Install IQ#, a kernel used by Jupyter and Python that provides the core functionality for compiling and running Q# operations.
+1. Install IQ#, a kernel used by Jupyter Notebooks and Python that provides the core functionality for compiling and running Q# operations.

     ```dotnetcli
     dotnet tool install -g Microsoft.Quantum.IQSharp